Nick-Xing2004/geography-game-app/README.txt

 Really enjoy the time spent on the project.
 Besides, really appreciate the time and energy spent for holding the info session.
-Feel free to contact if you have questions while grading my project!
+Feel free to contact me if you have any questions while grading my project!